background preloader

 Related: Products

 LapTouch: a conceptual laptop for creative minds The LapTouch concept is targeted at the creative community (Image: Amir Labidi) Image Gallery (8 images) Einstein famously maintained that a cluttered desk is a sign of a brilliant mind.
+However, for many modern designers the desk is not just messy but is also jammed with a mandatory array of PCs, laptops, screens, tablets, and more.
 View all As a daily user of a graphics tablet and computer, Labidi says the concept was derived from the difficulty he found positioning a tablet and PC together to be able to press keys while using the pen.
 Though hybrid touchpad laptop models are already available, Labidi’s concept for the LapTouch is aimed at a specific market.
 Labidi hopes that if the new Panasonic tablet or Wacom Cintiq prove to be beyond your price range, then his idea may meet tactile drawing requirements in a cost-effective manner should the concept be realized.
-With its good looks and bundled features, the LapTouch concept has been shared on social networks and is currently undergoing a patent application.
-For the time being at least, the creative world will have to stick to a cluttered desk and its suggestion of a brilliant mind.
+Source: Amir Labidi via Iam Architect About the Author Post a CommentRelated Articles

 Related: